Nexulo/freescout-extended-mail-vars/README.md

 ## Installation

 1. Download this module and add the folder MaisenExtendetMailVar to /Modules of freescout.
-2. Activate the module via the Modules page in FreeScout.
+2. Activate the module "Maisen's Extendet Mail Vars" via the Modules page in FreeScout.

 ## Update

 1. Deactivate the module MaisenExtendetMailVar
 2. Delete the module MaisenExtendetMailVar
 3. Download this module and add the folder MaisenExtendetMailVar to /Modules of freescout.
-4. Activate the module via the Modules page in FreeScout.
+4. Activate the module "Maisen's Extendet Mail Vars" via the Modules page in FreeScout.

 ## Translations